 Success will be assessed at two levels:

 - Overall McLAB Success First-year goals for the McLAB are defined as follows:

 - Start a minimum of six pilots.
 Pilot starts were chosen over pilot completions as some pilots may not end within the first calendar year or may be on-going over more than a single year.
 Additionally, the pilots need to come from more than just one or two schools; ideally, ideas come from throughout the system.

 - Involve at least four schools in pilots.
 The hope is to get a combination of colleges and universities involved.
 This will help to generalize the results and disseminate the information.

 - Find additional funding sources.
 Purchase of equipment will be an on-going expense.
 While some can be covered by school budgets, loaner equipment funded by external sources is ideal.

 - Individual Project Success Individual pilots will be deemed as having been successful if they fully address the question being asked.
 Success does not depend on the ultimate inclusion of a new technology or technique in the classroom but, instead, is a reflection of whether the pilot generated sufficient data to inform the decision process at other Minnesota State institutions.
 Helping a sister institution avoid technology that does not solve a problem is just as important as assisting in the integration of transformative technology.

 The results of individual pilots will be reported as part of the Wiki article that defines the pilot itself.
 For further information or to see the results of the pilot, see the links below.

-How do we prepare our future teachers to effectively use mobile technology in their classrooms?
+How well do we prepare our future teachers to effectively use mobile technology in their classrooms?

 When education students student teach or graduate and take a teaching job, there is an expectation that they will know certain things about the use of technology in and out of the classroom.
 This cross-institution group looked at what students need to learn about technology before they take their first teaching job and further examined where and how they were learning it.